Emerging Nuclear Energy Countries

-In July 2006 Lithuania invited Poland to join with Estonia and Latvia in building a new large reactor in Lithuania, to replace the Ignalina units being shut down at EU insistence.
-In February 2007 the three Baltic states and Poland agreed to build a new nuclear plant there, initially of 3200 MWe.
-In July 2008 the Lithuanian government with energy companies from Latvia, Estonia and Poland (Latvenergo, Eesti Energia and Polska Grupa Energetyczna) established the Visaginas project development company Visagino Atomine Elektine (VAE) for a new 3200-3400 MWe nuclear power plant.
+Lithuanian liaison: In July 2006 Lithuania invited Poland to join with Estonia and Latvia in building a new large reactor in Lithuania, to replace the Ignalina units being shut down at EU insistence.
+In February 2007 the three Baltic states and Poland agreed to build a new nuclear plant there, but Poland withdrew from the project in 2011.
 (Further details in Lithuania paper.)

 See also Poland paper for more up to date information.